delfineonx/block-codeloader/README.md

 * [`Minified version`](https://github.com/delfineonx/block-codeloader/blob/main/src/codeloader_minified.js)

 <h6>- It self‑boots on the lobby creation/start.<br/>
-- If you want, you may put some non-event functions or other objects right after the loader source code, if there is some free space in your <code>World Code</code>.</h6>
+- If you want, you may put some non-event (non-callback) type functions or other objects right after the loader source code, if there is some free space in your <code>World Code</code>.</h6>

 ---